 Yes.
 Most home insurance policies cover tree removal from your property as an additional coverage, but do have some restrictions (the tree is blocking your driveway, your door, etc).
 The coverage is subject to a limit for removal (usually $1,000).
 If the tree actually damages your property such as your roof or fence, the removal of the tree is required for the repairs, so this is actually covered under your dwelling coverage.

 Yes, you can be reimbursed for your pet’s boarding and other expenses you otherwise would not have incurred as a result of a forced evacuation.
-Btw, if your hotel charges you a fee for pets, that’s covered too!
+If your hotel charges you a fee for pets, that’s covered as well.